Seeking community partners by August 9, 2024

-Instructors for the Design Thinking for the Public Good course are looking for community partners who are working to solve a complex challenge and would like to work with an interdisciplinary team of UNC grad students and stakeholders.
-The course will be taught on Wednesdays from 11:15 a.m. – 2:15 p.m., starting January 10 through early May 2024.
+Instructors for the Design Thinking for the Public Good course are looking for community partners who are working to solve a complex challenge and would like to work with an interdisciplinary team of UNC grad students people proximate to the project (PPPs).
+The course will be taught on Tuesdays from 5:30 p.m.-8:30 p.m.
+EDT starting Aug.
+20 through early December 2024.

-• Better understand your stakeholders’ experiences with the challenge or topic;
+- Better understand people proximate to your project (PPPs) and their experiences with the challenge or topic;

-• Propose ideas and solutions for you to test with real stakeholders moving forward.
+- Propose ideas and solutions for you to test with real PPPs moving forward.

 What have community partners done in the past?